EliudBaraka/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" - a script that prints all possible combinations of two letters, except oo.

+printf "%.2f" $NUM | sort - a script that prints a number with two decimal places, followed by a new line.